Finding homeowners insurance shouldn't be complicated. Compare rates from California by city and insurance company

-If you're looking for savings, consider purchasing both your home and auto insurance policies from one company.
-Bundling auto and homeowners insurance in California can lead to substantial savings on your auto insurance policy.
-Bundling policies in California may earn you yearly savings of $200.
+If you want to save on insurance, consider purchasing your home and auto policies from the same insurance company.
+A home and car insurance bundle in California can lead to substantial savings on your auto insurance bill.
+Bundling policies in California leads to a yearly discount of $200.